madhavkant29/Diabetes-Prediction-Model/README.md

 To use the trained model for making predictions:

 Ensure that you have the necessary dependencies installed (see the requirements.txt below).
-Load the trained model, scaler, and polynomial transformer from their saved files.
+Load the trained model, scaler from their saved files.
 Prepare the new input data by encoding and scaling it in the same way as the training data.
 Use the model to make predictions on the new data.